Chepkeitany/WeatherReadings/readme.txt

-First, ensure you have python 2.7 and above installed To run the code in this project, type `python weather.py`
+First, ensure you have python 2.7 and above installed To run the code in this project, git clone the repository, then cd to that repository and type `python weather.py` on the command line.

 You should expect to see such an output: